Blogging vs. Vlogging became a very popular rival among a lot of content creators.

 Blogging Vs. Vlogging: PROS & CONS

 Blogging PROS:A)You could create your website and share your created articles, posts by adding various opinions, reviews, photos from traveling, etc. Successful bloggers could create their community, which is closely related to your hobbies, and so on.
 B)Being vlogger doesn’t require a lot of expenses for blogging kit.
 A laptop or PC is essential, but you don’t need to buy an expensive Laptop.
 It’s more than enough to buy a Laptop/PC for +/- $500.
 You can write articles from anywhere and at any time.
 Besides that, if you feel that you are not able to write a good post, you could hire a freelancer who will write an article about your idea.
 C)There are already created a platform for blogging that doesn’t require any specific knowledge of web development: WordPress, Tumblr and so on.

 Vlogging PROS:A)YouTube started changing standard TV programs, and everyone can be part of it and have their channel with their audience on this platform.
 B)By being a vlogger, you can make money not even from commercials or Google AdSense, but also you can promote yourself as a reliable specialist in any field.
-People say that YouTubers became more popular than a lot of TV Show stars in the past two years.
+People say YouTubers have become more popular than many TV Show stars in the past two years.
 C)Vloggers can easily reach an audience with similar interests as they have.
 At the same time, it is easier to keep your audience longer on your channel than reading a blog post.
 D)There is a list of endless ideas of video content and challenges on YouTube.
-Viewers love to watch the same content provided by different YouTubers.
+Viewers love to watch the same video content provided by different YouTubers.